Villes sur Auzon - delightful village house for 4

 Availability Your dates are available

-Set in a quiet lane this delightful village house has two bedrooms and two shower rooms.
-It's comfortable, thoughtfully furnished and well equipped.
+Delightful village house in a quiet lane - ideal for 1 or 2 couples or families.
+With two bedrooms and two shower rooms it's comfortable, thoughtfully furnished and well equipped.
 The open plan living space has a fitted kitchen/diner and the living area has large sliding glass doors leading to the first floor terrace where there's a large dining table and chairs There's also a courtyard garden so plenty of room to unwind.

 The property is perfect for holiday living in a typical Provencal village.
 The shops, bakeries and restaurants are just a gentle stroll away for all you need.
 Gordon's House has the comfort you would expect and wish for, set over 3 floors to give you a relaxed home from home.
 A bi-lingual house manager lives in the village for any assistance you may need.